grammerjam/tt-main/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* Special thanks to Allen Tito for his mentorship and project management skills 🚀
+* Special thanks to Allan Tito for his mentorship and project management skills 🚀
 * Thank you to our senior developer mentors for reviewing our code and helping us get grow ✨